 They are valid for 12 months from the date of top up, so don't buy too many and remember to top up just before it expires!

-One thing worth mentioning is that there are a limited number of Multilink spaces on each crossing ("every sailing has...a minimum of 10% space reserved for Multilink Pass holders").
+One thing worth mentioning is that there are a limited number of Multilink spaces on each crossing ("every sailing has...a minimum of 15% space reserved for Multilink Pass holders").
 At peak times, you need book early.
+On the smaller ferries, 15% is only about 10 cars.

 If you are on the mainland and travel across regularly you can still travel as a foot passenger and get a good deal - from about £10 per return journey.

-Red Funnel also do a ‘saver’ deal for regular foot passengers that aren’t season ticket holders.
-If you were to travel once a week on the car ferry (as a foot passenger) it would cost about £12 per return.
+Meanwhile, Red Funnel do a ‘Saver’ deal for regular foot passengers that aren’t season ticket holders.
+If you were to travel once a month on the car ferry (as a foot passenger) it would cost about £18 per return.

-Multilink is a little complicated at first, but if you are doing 5 return journeys in one year then you will pay £330, or £66 per return.
+Multilink is a little complicated at first, but if you are doing five return journeys in one year then you will pay £365, or £73 per return.

 There are some extra bits of small print which make it excellent value.

-- Firstly, you can have two names on the pass, and you don't have to travel together (you just need to live together).
+- Firstly, you can have three names on the pass, and you don't have to travel together (you just need to live together).

 - Secondly, you can claim back 75% of your remaining credit if you don't use it.